zeezdk/Getting_comfy_with_git/my_first_file.md

 ## structure
 the repository consist of a number of branches. all of which are used in different parts of the training

+## this edit is here to show interactive rebase